Core Ultra 5 245K vs Ryzen 7 7800X3D

 Core Ultra 5 245K

 The Intel Core Ultra 5 245K is priced at $288.99 in the CPUs category.
-It stands out with cores, socket, boost clock advantages over the competition.
+It stands out with cores, boost clock advantages over the competition.
 It's designed with gaming in mind.

 Ryzen 7 7800X3D